nicolaei/master/docs/thesis/source/06_results.md

 points that have the same average signal strength might not be discovered the same amount of times.

-This phenomenon is most likely because some access points that are might be obstructed while others are not, which fits nicely with _Rice_ and _Rayleigh Fading_ as all measurements have taken place in an urban environment.
-The overlayed Rice and Rayleigh curves in the graphs shows this.
+This phenomenon is most likely caused by _Rice_ and _Rayleigh fading_.
+As all measurements have taken place in an urban environment, the likelyhood of different objects, cars, or similar moving in the way of the signal and slightly obstructing the access points is large due to the long time-frame that has been used for these test.

+In addition to this, the variance in the signals (the horizontal bars) seem to decrease as they move further towards the lower left in all the experiments.
+This is mostly a result of the weak access points only being measured a few times in total, so the sample size is small.
+Since the experiments were conducted over such a long time-frame (a few days), there were a lot of possibilities for changes in the environment that the experiments were conducted in.
+Due to this, the larger spikes in difference might be as a result of obstructions or similar.

+There is also a difference between AP 0, AP 1 and AP 2 when it comes to the relative amount of access points found when compared to the full scan.
+Consistently there is about a 15-30 percentage point difference between the results of AP 0, as compared to AP 1 and 2.
+Again, it is likely that this is caused by the difference in environment as the full scan measurements were done a few days after the selective and smooth scan runs.

-As expected, the different discovery methods take different amounts of time to execute.
+Lastly, as expected, the different discovery methods take different amounts of time to execute.
 These findings reflect findings of previous studies, for example where smooth scanning is slower than alternative discovery methods.
 Though in the end, the speed of the scan doesn't have an impact on our results, but it is worth to highlight in cases where this thesis is used in solutions where measurement time is critical.

 Client Results